weewx/weewx/docs/xtypes.md

 - `timespan` is an instance of `weeutil.weeutil.TimeSpan`.
 It defines bounding start and ending times of the series, exclusive on the left, inclusive on the right.
 - `db_manager` is an instance of `weewx.manager.Manager`, or a subclass.
 The connection will be open and usable.
-- `aggregate_type` defines the (optional) type of aggregation.
+- `aggregate_type` defines the type of aggregation.
 Typically, it is one of `sum`, `avg`, `min`, or `max`, although there is nothing stopping the user-defined extension from defining new types of aggregation.
+If set to `None`, then no aggregation should occur, and the full series should be returned.
-- `aggregate_interval` is an optional aggregation interval.
-If not supplied, a single value should be returned: the aggregate value over the entire `timespan`.
+- `aggregate_interval` is an aggregation interval.
+If set to `None`, then a single value should be returned: the aggregate value over the entire `timespan`.
+Otherwise, the series should be grouped by the aggregation interval.

-Should return:
+The function should return:

 - A three-way tuple:
     ```(start_list_vt, stop_list_vt, data_list_vt)``` where